SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

  - Command actions cannot contain JavaScript...using for example `CommandAction="javascript:alert('My custom Action');"` will mean the user custom action will not show up
  - Using the `ScriptLink` or `ScriptBlock` properties is not possible since they can only be used with user custom action location `ScriptLink`, which is not supported
  - The `RegistrationId` cannot refer to specific library ID (e.g. {7A46F86F-D6CC-4263-8A1B-1BC1658B506C}) or a specific content type id (e.g. 0x0101), only out of the box template types (e.g. 100 for a List or 101 for a Document Library) are allowed
  - Using image maps (e.g. `Image16by16="/_layouts/15/1033/images/formatmap16x16.png?rev=33" Image16by16Left="-144" Image16by16Top="-107"`) does not work, you'll need to specify individual images.
-Also not that only 16x16 images are relevant
+Also note that only 16x16 images are relevant

 ## Custom branding